 Health and Lifestyle Research Unit, Queen Mary University of London, 2 Stayner’s Road, London E1 4AH, 0207 882 5747

-Competing interests: Hayden McRobbie and Peter Hajek have received research funding from, and provided consultancy to, pharmaceutical companies manufacturing smoking cessation medications.
-Stuart Ferguson has received funding from Pfizer, Johnson and Johnson, GSK and Chronotherapeutics.
+Competing interests: Hayden McRobbie, Peter Hajek and Stuart Ferguson have received research funding from, and provided consultancy to, pharmaceutical companies manufacturing smoking cessation medications.

 At the time of the study, Ron Borland and Lin Li worked for Cancer Council Victoria which owns the intellectual property for the S3P that was adapted in this trial.
 Ron Borland co-developed the S3P intervention as part of his former employment at Cancer Council Victoria.
 He has no financial interest in the tool, but continues to research and explore improvements to it.
 James Balmford co-developed the S3P intervention with Ron Borland as part of his former employment at Cancer Council Victoria.
 At the time of the study he was employed by the University of Freiburg, Germany and had no financial interest in the tool.
 In March 2020, while this report was being revised he died suddently after a short illness.
 He made a large contribution to the study and is greatly missed.